 The institute was created in 2007, with $3 billion in taxpayer-underwritten bonds and the full-throated support of Gov. Rick Perry, Lt.
 Gov. David Dewhurst and House Speaker Tom Craddick.
 The institute’s oversight committee comprised nine members, three appointed by each leader.

-The auditor’s cancer institute report resulted in felony charges against one of the grant managers and funding cuts made in the next legislative session.
+The auditor’s cancer institute report resulted in felony charges against one of the grant managers, who was later found not guilty.
+A moratorium was placed on the institute’s grant-giving.
 This year, legislators are being asked either to approve another $3 billion in borrowing to fund the institute or cut off public funding altogether.